inlets/inlets.dev/blog/_posts/2021-04-23-local-port-forwarding-kubernetes.md

 ## Introduction

 A developer working on an API for the UK Government reached out to me and asked if he could use inlets to access a NATS message queue from within a Google Kubernetes Engine (GKE) cluster on his laptop.
-The answer was yes inlets PRO could do that, but we hadn't documented it very well yet.
+The answer was yes inlets Pro could do that, but we hadn't documented it very well yet.
 My understanding was that getting access to the message queue from his laptop meant that he could watch things happening "live" and fix a bug that was blocking his progress at work.

 > I asked why he wasn't using `kubectl port-forward` and the answer surprised me.

-The traditional use-case for inlets PRO has always been exposing or tunneling a service from a private cluster to a public cluster.
+The traditional use-case for inlets Pro has always been exposing or tunneling a service from a private cluster to a public cluster.
 This kind of forwarding is called **remote port forwarding** and is the use-case we're used to seeing with Ngrok.
 A port is forwarded to a remote cluster for access via its network.
-The difference between inlets and Ngrok or Argo tunnels, is that inlets can forward a service and also keep it private on the remote network by binding it to loopback, or a non-public adapter. inlets PRO customers tell me that they do this quite often for hybrid cloud use-cases and for continuous deployment to edge locations.
+The difference between inlets and Ngrok or Argo tunnels, is that inlets can forward a service and also keep it private on the remote network by binding it to loopback, or a non-public adapter. inlets Pro customers tell me that they do this quite often for hybrid cloud use-cases and for continuous deployment to edge locations.

 ![Remote forwarding](/images/2021-04-23-local-forwarding/remote-forwarding.jpg)